BeatAroundTheBuscher/ROSIGMA/README.md

-# ROSIGMA
+# ROSIGMA dungeon edition
-A submod for 40k OXCE
+fork made for working on the dungeon and loot from it and adding it back to main Rosigma once completed